lt-email-dev/lt-email-module-library/lt-cta.md

 ```

-## MSO CSS:
+## Microsoft Outlook CSS:
-The mso CSS for this module is already included in the starter template
+The MSO CSS for this module is already included in the starter template
 ```
 <!--[if mso]>
 <style type="text/css">